-Let’s dig right into some data…In 2021, over 1.1 million public high school students in the United States took at least one AP test.
+Let’s dig right into some data…Last year, over 1.1 million public high school students in the United States took at least one AP test.
 Over 750,000 of that group scored a “3” or higher on at least one exam.
 If you are trying to decide how many AP classes to take, revisit our blog on that subject.

 How do you determine the easiest AP classes?